PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/vehicle_attribute_recognition.en.md

 In the above Python script, the following steps are executed:

-(1) The vehicle attribute recognition production line object is instantiated via `create_pipeline()`.
+(1) The vehicle attribute recognition pipeline object is instantiated via `create_pipeline()`.
 The specific parameter descriptions are as follows:

 <table>
 <thead>